 international special ops friends.
 That night he met a foreign national

-intimate with him and they departed to the hotel resort where Kelly was
+woman, who left with Kelly to the hotel resort where Kelly was

-billeted where she spent the night.
-She had in her possession a cellphone,
+billeted and subsequently where she spent the night.
+Before

-a room phone was present as was Kelly’s cellphone, all readily available when Kelly was
+a room phone was present, as was Kelly’s cell phone.
+All of these readily available when Kelly was

 November 7th, over 3 months later, the foreign national went to a German Police station to file

-- On August 19, 2009 Kelly was found guilty by court-martial and sentenced
+- On August 19, 2009 Kelly was found guilty by court-martial without any

 to 8 years of confinement, given a Dishonorable Discharge, reduction to